 When you examine why long-distance relationships don’t work, the ease of straying emerges as a recurrent theme.
 Long-distance relationships make it easier for people to get into extramarital affairs.
 This is because emotional and physical distance can drive people into a place of loneliness, which can eventually take a toll on their relationship.

+Cheating in a long-distance relationship is not that difficult.
 It takes a very evolved level of maturity, immense understanding between couples and a solid foundation for such relationships to work.
+Otherwise a long-distance relationship always runs the risk of an affair happening.
+Emotional affairs are rampant in long-distance relationships.

 What Is The Success Rate Of Long-Distance Relationships?